-SHRI JAGJIVAN RAM: So, Sir, I can say that our workshops are well maintained and well equipped and our periodical overhaul of the iocomot ves is kopt up to the schedule.
+SHRI JAGJIVAN RAM: So, Sir, I can say that our workshops are well maintained and well equipped and our periodical overhaul of the iocomot ves is kept up to the schedule.

-About relief work, Sir, I have aot much to say except that the acciden. took place-the Ghatsila aJ'ident-ai midnight, one o'clock. it was night time, very dark.
-But as soon as the news reached the Ghatsila station, one passenger train was standing there with a view to giving passage to this train.
+About relief work, Sir, I have not much to say except that the acciden. took place-the Ghatsila acident-ar midnight, one o'clock.
+It was night time, very dark.
+But as soon as the news reached the Ghatsila station, one passenger train was standing with a view to giving passage to this train.
 One railway officer was travelling by that train.
-As soon as he learnt of this accident, hs collected one engine and a few coa.uies fr there and got hold f one doctor who was travelling by ':hat tra'-JQ and improvised some kind of relief tra:n and rushed to the place of accident.
-Immediately the civil police authorities wer, informed and the Sub-Inspector of Police rushed to the place of accident.
+As soon as he learnt of this accident, he collected one engine and a few coathes from there and got hold f one doctor who was travelling by that train and improvised some kind of relief train and rushed to the place of accident.
+Immediately the civil police authorities were informed and the Sub-Inspector of Police rushed to the place of accident.
 The Ghatsila Copper Corporation people were informed and their staff and officers and trade union workers rushed to the place of accident.
-They were the people to reach there first.
-The relief train from Tatanagai and Kharagpur would naturally have taken some time but before that these people reached there and they rendered whatever relief they could during that dark night.
-The regular relief trains reached in the morning and they were fully equipped with
+They were the people to reach there first. relief train from Tatanager and Kharagpur would naturally have taken some time but before that these people reached there and they rendered whatever relief they could during that dark night.
+The regular relief trains reached in the morning and they were fully equipped

 [Shri Jagjivan Ram.] doctors, nurses, provisions, medicines, water and all sorts of things.
-As a matter of fact, we have issued standing instructions what should be carried when there are accidents.
-But it was a very accident, high embankment, midnight, etc. One can obviously understand the difficulties and handicaps in rendering effective relief before the sunrise.
+As matter of fact, we have issued standing instructions what should be carried when there are accidents.
+But it was a very major accident, high embankment, midnight, etc. One obviously understand the difficulties and handicaps in rendering effective relief before the sunrise.
 So, Sir, I have not much to say because much exaggerated things have appeared in the Press.
-Anyway.
-I am pursuing whether there are any loopholes with regard to our instructions about relief so that we can tighten them.
+Anyway, I am pursuing whether there are any loopholes with regard to our instructions about relief so that we can tighten them.